oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       /u01/app/oracle/product/19c/dbhome_1/network/admin/cw*

-9. Check connectivity.
+9. Check SQL*Net connectivity.

-   This livelab requires below connectivity for source database.
+   This livelab requires below SQL*Net connectivity for source database.

-   * SSH connectivity from ZDM service host to source database server.
-   * SQL*Net connectivity from source to target database server.
+   SQL*Net connectivity from source to target database server.
-   * SQL*Net connectivity from target to source database server.
+   SQL*Net connectivity from target to source database server.

-   Please follow below steps to enable required connectivity for source database.
+   Please follow below steps to enable required SQL*NEt connectivity for source database.

    a.
-Allow incoming connection on required ports in Virtual Cloud Network.
+Allow incoming connection on required port in Virtual Cloud Network.

    We have deployed source database , target database and ZDM service host into the same Public subnet in ZDM-VCN for the purpose of this lab.

-   We need to ensure that incoming connection on port 22 and 1521 are not blocked on VCN level.
+   We need to ensure that incoming connection on port 1521(or the configured listener port) are not blocked on VCN level.

-   No action needs to be taken for port 22 since it is already open by default for the public subnet configured in this lab.

    Follow below steps to enable incoming connection on 1521 (For simplicity , you will open port for all IPs in the Public subnet , however you can restrict as you wish).